Help a Reporter Out.

 However, guest posting is time-consuming.
 After all, you have your own blog to write for.

-Wouldn’t it be quicker if you could give a host blogger a quick tip along with the link back to your site instead of an entire guest post?
+Wouldn’t it be quicker if you could enable reporters by providing a quick tip for them in exchange for a link back to your site instead of writing an entire guest post?

 That’s the beauty of HARO.